The Coventry University Festival of Social Science: 18 October - 8 November 2025

 The Festival of Social Science (FoSS) is an annual celebration of the social sciences.
-This year's theme is "Our Digital Lives."
+This year's theme is "Our Working Lives."

 The FoSS provides a fascinating and unique insight into the nation’s leading research and its impact on our social, economic and political lives.
 It offers an opportunity to discover how social science research shapes public policy, enhances economic competitiveness and deepens our understanding of 21st-century society.